Micka33/x-api-sdk-ts/README.md

 ## Authentication

-The SDK supports both OAuth 1.0a (for v1.1 API) and OAuth 2.0 (for v2 API).
+The SDK supports OAuth 2.0 (for v2 API).
+*It is designed to be easily extendable to support OAuth 1.0a (for v1.1 API) in the future. if this is something you need, please open an issue.*

 ```typescript
 const clientId = 'input_client_id_here';